Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 Add Peanuts

-• Now add dry roasted peanuts to it and mix it nicely with the veggies.
-And mix it nicely with it.
+• Now add dry roasted peanuts with the mixture and mix it nicely.

 adding dry roasted peanuts to the veggies for making bengali vegetable chop recipe